kamaludu/bash4llm/extras/ui/INSTALL.md

 ---
 ## 🇬🇧 English Section
-# Installing GroqBash⁺ GUI
+# Installing Bash4LLM⁺ GUI

-This guide explains how to install and activate the **GroqBash GUI**, either through Apache (automatic installation) or any CGI-capable server (manual installation).
+This guide explains how to install and activate the **Bash4LLM GUI**, either through Apache (automatic installation) or any CGI-capable server (manual installation).

-The GUI is an optional GroqBash extra providing a local web interface with a secure CGI backend.
+The GUI is an optional Bash4LLM extra providing a local web interface with a secure CGI backend.

 ---
-## 1. Installing the UI (GroqBash extra)
+## 1. Installing the UI (Bash4LLM extra)
 ---

-The GUI lives inside the standard GroqBash structure:
+The GUI lives inside the standard Bash4LLM structure:

 ```
-groqbash/
+bash4llm/
-  groqbash.d/
+  bash4llm.d/
     extras/
       ui/
         gui-server.sh